mff-uk/dataspecer/services/backend/README.md

 6. Start the server by `npm run start` from this directory.
 To keep the server running permanently, use `tmux`, for example.

 This project uses [Prisma](https://www.prisma.io/) and SQLite database.
 After updating the package, you need to migrate the database file if the [schema](prisma/schema.prisma) changes.
-- To update production database schema, use `npx prisma migrate deploy`.
+- To create the migration after a schema update, use `npx prisma migrate dev --name ...`
 - To update development database schema, use `npx prisma migrate dev`.

 All data are stored in the `database` directory.

 ### Optional dependencies
 - [Install Bikeshed](https://tabatkins.github.io/bikeshed/#install-pyenv) to be accessible from the command line.
 Use `pip3`, for example.
 If the Bikeshed is not installed, the generation will fail, but it does not break the whole process.

+### Using bundle

+You can use `npm run build-packed` to create a single bundle file.
+To make things work, keep the following files:
+- `./node_modules/.prisma/`
+- `./database/`
+- `./build/backend-bundle.js`
+- `./prisma/schema.prisma`